BarbaraMMCS/navigation-uav-ros/ros_opencv_pkg/README.md

-To launch node from terminal:
+To launch nodes from terminal:

 Simple node: